ianmackenzie/elm-geometry/README.md

 import OpenSolid.Core.Types exposing (..)
 ```

-Everything you need to know you should be able to get by browsing the
+For technical details, check out the documentation for each module, but if
-documentation, but if you're interested in some of the guiding principles and
+you're interested in some of the guiding principles and rationale behind
-rationale behind OpenSolid, read on!
+OpenSolid, read on!

 ## What makes it different?